erickbressani/ChainCommander/README.md

 executionStack.RedoLast(); //Calls the Handle method again from the last executed Handler on the stack. executionStack.RedoLast(3); //Calls the Handle method again from all the last executed Handlers on the stack based on the parameter. executionStack.Redo(HumanCommand.Eat); //Calls the Handle method again from all handlers that handles the command passed by parameter.

+//Async
+await executionStack.UndoAllAsync(); //Calls the Undo method from all the Handlers on the stack. await executionStack.UndoLastAsync(); //Calls the Undo method from the last executed Handler on the stack. await executionStack.UndoLastAsync(3); //Calls the Undo method from all the last executed Handlers on the stack based on the parameter. await executionStack.UndoAsync(HumanCommand.Eat); //Calls the Undo method from all handlers that handles the command passed by parameter.

+await executionStack.RedoAllAsync(); //Calls the Handle method again from all the Handlers on the stack. await executionStack.RedoLastAsync(); //Calls the Handle method again from the last executed Handler on the stack. await executionStack.RedoLastAsync(3); //Calls the Handle method again from all the last executed Handlers on the stack based on the parameter. await executionStack.RedoAsync(HumanCommand.Eat); //Calls the Handle method again from all handlers that handles the command passed by parameter.
 ```